jefferyfry/gcp-saas-bill/frontend-service/README.md

 * Frontend Service Endpoint - This is the listening port for the frontend service.
 * Frontend Health Check Endpoint - This is the listening port for the health check service.
 * Subscription Service URL - This is the URL to the subscription service.
+* Google Subscription URL - This is the URL to the Google subscription service for querying VM entitlements.
 * Client ID - This is the Oauth/Auth0 client ID.
 * Client Secret - This is the Oauth/Auth0 client secret.
 * Callback URL - This is the callback URL used by the Oauth/Auth0 service.